-11 CENTR video on ccTLDs and online content explained: https://www.youtube.com/watch?v=kVwKDq-qUwY ccTLD registries put a lot of effort into the maintenance of their database and accept legitimate requests for information.
-Contacting the registry for information on the domain holder can be a first step in the process of effectively removing illegal content from the internet.
-There is more about this in section III on current registry practices.
+ccTLD registries put a lot of effort into the maintenance of their database and accept legitimate requests for information.
+Contacting the registry for information on the domain holder can be a first step in the process of effectively removing illegal content from the Internet.
+More about this in section III on current registry practices.